webronen/PiiDrone_X-314_Quad/README.md

 ## PiiTune StepSync – Adaptive PID Tuning System

 ### Mission
 Find PID gains that deliver exact performance specs—no compromises, no fallbacks.
-Only accepts gains that meet both settling time and overshoot targets.
+Only accepts gains that meet both settling time and overshoot targets to deliver stable, precise, and reliable flight control.

 ### Core Algorithm
 - Relay excitation: ±15° steps at 0.5Hz